faceleg/pagesofinterest.net/_posts/2023-11-20-an-engineers-tools-yours-for-life.md

 Talked to a professional: a Doctor, a Physiotherapist.
 At the time this didn't occur to me.
 If you're experiencing any pain, this should be your first port of call.

-Don't learn the hard over decades like I did!
+Don't learn the hard over decades like I did.
+Remember, your hands are the tools that shape your career; take care of them.